scotty110/rl_test/README.md

 All the code is broken, I think Jax is not updating?
 I am not familiar with it.

+Got DQN sorta working (?)
+Going to try an actor critic with PPO or another loss.

 ## Atari
 Simple atari enviroment.